- What is Study Abroad?

 6: Will I get behind in my studies?

 Montclair State students retain campus residency while studying abroad.
 You will be enrolled in a generic course for study abroad.
-After you return, academic reports prepared by the Office of International Engagement will convert host university credits (as long as grades are considered a C- or above).
+After you return, academic reports prepared by the Office of International Academic Initiatives will convert host university credits (as long as grades are considered a C- or above).
 They then become a part of your official Montclair State transcript.
 Non-Montclair State faculty-led courses taken overseas do not affect GPA.

 With Department approval, you can apply some study abroad credits to your major and/or minor requirements.
 If you plan ahead, your Advisor can work with you to find a program that will not set you behind.